 - Structure flexibility

 - Investment opportunities

-You’ll also want to determine where you should incorporate.
-State like Delaware, California, Nevada, Maryland, Pennsylvania, and Connecticut are favorable states to incorporate in.
+You'll also want to determine where you should incorporate.
+States like Delaware, California, Nevada, Maryland, Pennsylvania, and Connecticut are favorable states in which to incorporate.
 While most people incorporate their business in the state they live and conduct most of their business, some business owners have found it beneficial to incorporate in any one of the aforementioned states.

 Corporations and LLCs can own property, thereby increasing their assets and revenue by holding such an asset.
 But if either type of business incurs debt, that property could be affected.
 Now let's assume you own a corporation.
 You have your own personal property – your home.
 If the corporation incurs debt, your own personal property could in fact be affected.
 However, if you are an LLC owner, your personal assets cannot be affected.
 Therefore, any debts or obligations that arise out of the operations of an LLC cannot reach the LLC owner.

 This document is a doctrine that sets forth certain provisions detailed in the Bill of Rights, which are made applicable to the states through the Due Process Clause of the Fourteenth Amendment.
 This basically details that the state is held to certain requirements that are also established in the Bill of Rights.
 This includes the following: